Chinchillas are known to make some amusing but also questionable sounds from time to time which certainly includes barking.

 This could mean nothing more than your chinchilla is content and has no message that he or she would like to relay to you at this time.

-However, it always important to monitor these situations and keep a mental note about what your chinchilla’s behavior has been doing in recent time.
+However, it always important to monitor these situations and keep a mental note about what your chinchilla’s behavior has been doing recently.

 Chinchillas can get ill or contract diseases.